CDRH/genoa_mukurtu/docs/customizations.md

 ```

 ## Add Site-wide Search
-**Under Construction**

-Admin Menu > Structure > Blocks is where one adds blocks to the theme's regions
+Admin Menu > Structure > Blocks

+This is where one adds blocks to the theme's regions.
+The page lists blocks,
-Blocks page lists blocks, views, exposed forms (from views), search facets,
+views, exposed forms (from views), search facets, mini panels, etc.
-mini panels, etc

-Tried making a mini panel to get around the Digital Heritage Browse page's
-exposed form's path always being the current page's, but no luck so far :-( Mini
-panel's context configuration /might/ lead to a solution.
+Click "Demonstrate block regions (Genoa)" to see where each region will locate
+any blocks added to it.

+Scroll down to "Exposed form: digital_heritage_grid_list-all" and set its region
+to "Top Bar".
+Scroll up and drag it to be above "Mukurtu Dashboard: Getting
+Started Guide".

+Scroll down and click "Save blocks".
+Now close the admin UI.

+Mouse over the search form near the top of the page and click the gear in the
+upper right corner.
+Click "Edit view".

+Under "Pane Settings", click the link to the right of "Use panel path".
+Change
+the value to "No" and click "Apply".

+Click "Advanced" on the right to open more settings.
+Click the link to the right
+of "Link display".
+Click the radio next to "Custom URL" and enter
+"/digital-heritage" in the input.
+Click "Apply (all displays)".

+Click "Save".

+Searches should know work from anywhere on the site